 The Ozaukee County Sheriff's Department is responsible for overseeing the Town of Cedarburg.
-The Sheriff's Department is located in the Ozaukee County Justice Center in the City of Port Washington (Figure 9).
-As of 2005, the Sheriff's Department employed 34 full time officers, not including staff for jail operations, communications, or support services divisions.
-The Town shares the Sheriff's Department with the Village of Belgium and the Towns of Belgium, Fredonia, Grafton, Port Washington, and Saukville.
+The Sheriff's Department is located in the Ozaukee County Justice Center in the City of Port Washington (Figure 119).
+As of

+2005, tThe Sheriff's Department currently employsed 34-29 full time patrol officers, not including staff for jail operations, administration, communications, or support services divisions.
+In addition to the Town, Tthe Town shares the Sheriff's Department with also serves the Village of Belgium and the Towns of Belgium, Fredonia, Grafton, Port Washington, and Saukville.